Stay Young, Fight The Aging Process!

 Rosacea

-can be managed with on going treatment and avoiding your triggers.
+can be managed with on going natural light therapy treatments and avoiding your triggers.

 Stopping treatment can result in flare-ups of your symptoms.
 Studies